Delve into my compilation of branding resources.

 LSN Global offers a bunch of free articles on their website, or you can become a member for access to the full site.

 This was such a great course.
 I learned a lot about strategy and about myself.
 The therapist I never knew I needed.

 Skillshare offers courses on everything from copywriting to strategy.
 It helped me get into freelancing and branding.

 Management & Organisation

-Having everything in one place keeps freelancer life organised.
-Notion is also very useful to sort your thoughts when working on a brand strategy.
+Having everything in one place keeps my freelancer life organised.
+Notion has also helped me organise my thoughts on brand strategy work.

 I check most of my texts with Grammarly.
 It’s like having a native speaker check on my English.

 I often check my texts on Hemingway to make sure they are simple and easy to understand.